J.D., with high honors (graduating first in class), University of North Carolina School of Law; Order of the Coif

 U.S. Courts of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, and District of Columbia Circuits

 U.S. District Courts for the District of Colorado, District of Columbia, District of Maryland, Eastern District of Michigan, Eastern District of North Carolina, Eastern District of Virginia, Northern District of Florida, Northern District of Illinois, Northern District of Texas, Western District of Michigan, Western District of North Carolina, and Western District of Virginia

 Rick has a national trial court and appellate practice, with an emphasis on claims against lawyers, accountants, and other professionals in malpractice and disciplinary cases and defense of insurers in insurance coverage/“bad faith” cases.
 He also has represented individuals (including White House officials and a U.S. Senator) in connection with criminal and congressional investigations.

 Rick has substantial jury and bench trial experience and has acted as lead appellate counsel in ten of the federal Courts of Appeals, and in state appellate courts in California, Delaware, Florida, Maryland, New York, North Carolina, Ohio, South Carolina, Texas, and Virginia.
-He recently acted as lead counsel for Professor Alan Dershowitz in a highly-publicized defamation case in state court in Florida.
+He has handled a number of cases that received substantial press attention.
 Rick is a member of the Firm's Management Committee, and was an Adjunct Instructor in Trial Advocacy at the University of Virginia School of Law from 2003 to 2017.